 There are a few hotel options to stay in the park if you look around Estes Park, Alpine Trail Ridge Inn is a great option close to some great hikes.
 If you want a private cabin there are plenty available including this Cabin on Fall River where you can sit on their swing in the trees and spot elk in the river.
 For campgrounds, you can find plenty on The Dyrt like Odessa Lake campground.
 Use this link for a free 30-day trial.

 Best Things To Do During Summer In Rocky Mountain

 There are many things to keep visitors to Rocky Mountain National Park busy in summer.
 The many lakes, rivers, mountains, and meadows offer guests access to a variety of activities no matter what you are into.
-Here are a few of my favorites:
+There is even a tour specific to summer in the Rockies.
+Here are a few of my favorites.

 Take a Hike

 Summer hiking in Rocky Mountain National Park is hard to beat.
 There are so many lakes, valleys, meadows and peaks to explore on foot.
 Some of my favorite hikes in the park include Emerald Lake, Chasm Lake, Sky Pond, and Lawn Lake.
 If you are looking for just a short stroll instead, check out the Sprague Lake Trail, Bear Lake Nature Trail, and Lily Lake.
 All three of these are short, flat, and could be done by just about anyone.
 If you prefer a guide this tour takes you out to catch the sunrise and is led by a local historian and naturalist who has lived in the area for over 50 years.
 If you are less of an early riser the same guide offers an afternoon tour which can be customized by you depending on what you want to explore.